squidfunk/mkdocs-material/docs/setup/adding-a-git-repository.md

 :   :octicons-milestone-24: Default: `false` – Enables falling back to
     the time when `mkdocs build` was executed.
-Can be used as a fallback when the git repository is not available:
+Can be used as a fallback when the build is performed outside of the git repository:

     ``` yaml
     plugins: